 Woody Creek home prices are not only among the most expensive in Colorado, but Woody Creek real estate also consistently ranks among the most expensive in America.

-Woody Creek is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Woody Creek isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Woody Creek are a mix of both white- and blue-collar jobs.
 Overall, Woody Creek is a town of service providers, sales and office workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Woody Creek who work in food service (26.53%), sales jobs (22.45%), and farm management occupations (20.41%).

 Of important note, Woody Creek is also a town of artists.
 Woody Creek has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Woody Creek’s character.

-Overall, Woody Creek’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Woody Creek’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Woody Creek has relatively fewer families with younger children, and/or college students.
 Combined, this makes Woody Creek a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Woody Creek does not have a public transit system used by locals to get to and from work.
+Woody Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Woody Creek who are college-educated is close to the national average for all communities of 21.84%: 17.82% of the adults in Woody Creek have a bachelor's degree or advanced degree.